junxit/us-congress-bills-116/bill.md

 - **(b)** *Rulemaking* Section 553 of title 5, United States Code, and section 1707 of title 41, United States Code, shall not apply to the Secretary of Homeland Security when carrying out the authorities and responsibilities under section 836 of the Homeland Security Act of 2002, as added by subsection (a).
 - **(c)** *Clerical amendment* The table of contents in section 1(b) of the Homeland Security Act of 2002 is amended by inserting after the item relating to section 835 the following new item:

+## § 3.
+Report on threats posed by foreign state-owned entities to DHS information technology and communications systems

+Not later than 180 days after the date of the enactment of this Act, the Under Secretary for Management of the Department of Homeland Security, in coordination with the national risk management center of the Cybersecurity and Infrastructure Security Agency of the Department, shall submit to the Committee on Homeland Security of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate a report on cybersecurity threats posed by terrorist actors and foreign state-owned entities to the information technology and communications systems of Department of Homeland Security, including information relating to the following:

+- **(1)** The use of foreign state-owned entities’ information and communications technology by the Department of Homeland Security, listed by component.
+- **(2)** The threats, in consultation with the Department’s Office of Intelligence and Analysis, of foreign state-owned entities’ information and communications technology equipment that could impact the Department.